Go to top button

 The EU survey on the use of ICT in households and by individuals is an annual survey conducted since 2002.
 In Albania, it has been conducted since 2018.

-In 2023, the survey collects data on the access to information and communication technologies (ICT), on the use of the internet, e-government, e-commerce, internet of things, as well as green ICT.
+In 2024, the survey collects data on the access to information and communication technologies (ICT), on the use of the internet, e-government and e-commerce, internet of things, as well as green ICT.

 The survey is collecting data of internet users, individuals who have used the internet in the three months prior to the survey.
-Regular internet users are individuals who used the internet, on average, at least once a week in the three months prior to the survey.

 This annual survey is used to benchmark ICT-driven developments, both by following developments for core variables over time and by looking in greater depth at other aspects at a specific point in time.
-While the survey initially concentrated on access and connectivity issues, its scope has subsequently been extended to cover a variety of subjects (for example, the use of e-government and e-commerce) and socio-economic analysis (such as regional diversity, gender specificity, differences in age, education and the employment situation).
-The scope of the survey with respect to different technologies is also adapted so as to cover new product groups and means of delivering communication technologies to end-users.
+While the survey initially concentrated on access and connectivity issues, its scope has subsequently been extended to cover a variety of subjects (for example, the use of internet, e-government, e-commerce, internet of things and green ICT) and socio-economic analysis (such as regional diversity, gender specificity, differences in age, education and the employment situation).
+The scope of the survey with respect to different technologies is also adapted to cover new product groups and means of delivering communication technologies to end-users.

-Deviations from standard ICT concepts: none
+Deviations from standard ICT concepts: NONE

 Households and Individuals